t7Lin/blog-fuwari/src/content/posts/The million pound bank note.md

 Henry: Not at all.
 It’s my first trip here.

-Roderick: ==I wonder, Mr Adams, **if** you’d mind us asking you a few questions.==
+Roderick: ==I wonder, Mr Adams, if you’d mind us asking you a few questions.

 Henry: Not at all.
 Go right ahead.

-Roderick: ==May we ask **what** you’re doing in this city and **what** your plans are?==
+Roderick: May we ask what you’re doing in this city and what your plans are?

 Henry: Well, I can’t say that I have any plans.
 I’m hoping to find work.
 As a matter of fact, I landed in Britain by accident.

 Oliver: How is that possible?

 Henry: Well, you see, back home I had my own boat.
-About a month ago, I was sailing out of the bay...(==his eyes stare at **what** is left of the brothers’ dinner on the table==)
+About a month ago, I was sailing out of the bay...(his eyes stare at what is left of the brothers’ dinner on the table)

 Oliver: Well, go on.

 Henry: Oh, yes.
 Well, towards nightfall I found myself carried out to sea by a strong wind.
-It was all my fault ==I didn’t know whether I could survive until morning==.
+It was all my fault I didn’t know whether I could survive until morning.
 The next morning I’d just about given myself up for lost when I was spotted by a ship.

 Oliver: And it was the ship that brought you to England.